Reyhaneesmailizadeh/SLOTMFound/README.md

 ### Fine-tuning with ThickFound/SLOFound weights

-To fine tune ThickFound/SLOFound on your own data, follow these steps:
+To fine tune ThickFound/SLOFound on your own unlabeled data with self-supervised learning approach, follow these steps:

 1. Download the ThickFound/SLOFound pre-trained weights or add them to your drive:
 <table><tbody>